Skip to content

 schema report {

-title = str // required
+title = string // required

-summary = str // required
+summary = string // required

-sources = list[str] // required
+sources = list[string] // required

-word_count = int | null // optional
+word_count = number | nulltype // optional

 }